JozefJarosciak/chatgpt-mass-delete-export/README.md

 ### Export Not Working?
 - Ensure conversations have content
+- Be patient - the extension navigates through each conversation with attachments (this is normal)
+- Don't close the popup or switch tabs during export
 - Check browser console for errors
 - Verify you have write permissions for downloads